themeteorchef/writing-an-npm-package/README.md

 #### Tutorial: Writing an NPM Package

 In this tutorial, we'll learn how to write and publish a package on NPM.
-We'll use the Pinboard API as our use case, writing a package that gives us a wrapper around their /posts/all endpoint to return all of our
+We'll use the Pinboard API as our use case, writing a package that gives us a wrapper around their /posts/all endpoint to return all of our bookmar

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/writing-an-npm-package)